Steelmaker moves ahead on effort to build plant in Southeast

 The Steel Dynamics mill is expected to produce 650,000 metric tons of low-carbon flat rolled aluminum each year — nearly double the original proposal for the Kentucky location, the Unity spokesperson said.
 Steel Dynamics also hopes customers will locate operations at the mill site to save money, also contributing to the need for more space, the Unity spokesperson said.

 As for Unity’s role, Steel Dynamics said Unity employees will provide expertise to the project.
-Unity will have a small ownership stake in the project, its spokesperson said.

 Steel Dynamics said the plant will supply the beverage, automotive and common alloy industrial sectors.
 It pointed to a “substantial and growing supply deficit” in the North American flat rolled aluminum industry, based on growing demand from the automotive and beverage industries.
 And a significant number of its steel customers also have demand for aluminum, it said.